munah12/LSTM_model/README.md

 Muna Omar Hersi

-I've divided the code into
+I've divided the code into 5 sections:

+1. * Simulations: *